xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ### Using Lazy Sequences from External Sources

-Sequences are frequently used to represent the process of streaming data from an external source, such as from a database query or from a computer’s file system.
+Sequences are frequently used to represent the process of streaming data from an external source, such as from a database query or from a computer's file system.
 For example, the following recursive function constructs a `seq<string>` that represents the process of recursively reading the names of all the files under a given path.
 The return types of `Directory.GetFiles` and `Directory.GetDirectories` are `string[]`; and, as noted earlier, this type is always compatible with `seq<string>`:

 ```F#
 open System